Umersaeed81/File_Management_Operations/README.md

 This example combines the enhancements from previous examples.
 It excludes subfolders from the copy operation and handles potential overwrites by generating new filenames with incremental suffixes if a file with the same name already exists in the destination folder.

+### Copying Files Based on Specific Keywords and Extensions

+This subsection focuses on scripts that copy files from a source directory to a destination directory based on specific keywords within the file names and particular file extensions.
+The examples provided demonstrate how to handle various scenarios such as files starting or ending with a certain keyword, or containing a keyword, and ensuring the file has a specified extension (e.g., ".xlsx").
+Additionally, some examples incorporate methods to avoid overwriting existing files in the destination directory by generating unique filenames when conflicts arise.
+These scripts are useful for organizing files, creating backups, and managing data based on specific naming conventions and file types.

 ![](https://github.com/Umersaeed81/File_Management_Operations/blob/main/log/pic1.png?raw=true)